Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: Introduction

 IoT is experiencing considerable development and is estimated to reach more than 24.1 billion devices worldwide in 2030, representing about four devices per person \cite{tollefson_tollefson}, which can be explained by the many possible applications that offer IoT.
 Among these applications is the Internet of Medical Things (IoMT).
 The IoMT uses sensors that are either wearable or implemented in the human body to collect health data.
 Then these data are sent to a remote server to be analyzed using Artificial Intelligence (AI) assisted by the physicians.

 Healthcare has experienced many evolutions in digitalizing health data, as explained in \cite{SiemensHealthcare2019} and summarized in this paragraph.
-The first evolution started in 1990 and is called healthcare 1.0, which consists of introducing notes in a computer written by a doctor; these data are then stored and managed by a system like Picture Archiving and Communication System, and Radiology Information System.
-Then there was healthcare 2.0, where the hospitals adopted a system that integrates and manages the digital data stored on doctors’ laptops.
-Then there was healthcare 3.0, which consists of compiling, and grouping all patient data into an Electronic Health Record (EHR); this allows the patient and the individual to have complete access to their health data and health history.
-Currently, there is a fourth revolution in healthcare, named "Healthcare 4.0", enabled by artificial intelligence, data provided by doctors, imaging centers, equipment, and sensors implemented or worn by patients.
+The evolution of healthcare began in 1990 with the advent of what is now known as healthcare 1.0.
+This initial phase involved digitizing medical records, where doctors started entering patient notes into computers.
+These digital records were then managed and stored by specialized systems such as the Picture Archiving and Communication System and Radiology Information System.
+The introduction of Healthcare 2.0 saw hospitals adopting systems that integrate and manage the digital data stored on doctors' laptops.
+Then there was healthcare 3.0, which consists of compiling, and grouping all patient data into an Electronic Health Record (EHR), providing individuals with complete access to their health data and history.
+Healthcare 4.0 is currently underway, enabled by artificial intelligence, data provided by doctors, imaging centers, equipment, and sensors implemented or worn by patients.
 This evolution allows doctors and medical staff to make more accurate diagnoses and better treatment decisions and allows hospital managers to control costs.